LeAsuker/Miku-Flavor/README.md

   2. Allow it to be executed by the owner.
      - Go to the script's directory, open the terminal, and type 'chmod u+x miku_flavor_install.sh'
   3. Run the script with 'path/to/miku_flavor_install.sh'.
 The installation should be automatic, but you might need to press Mod+Shift+R to reload the window manager configuration once it's done.
+     - If you have trouble, go to the script's directory and type './miku_flavor_install.sh' into the terminal.

 ## TODO:
   - Revise colorscheme